 Our own hytte came from the collection of more than 500 rental cabins available through the Norwegian Trekking Association (Den Norske Turistforening, or DNT for short).
 A DNT membership (around $115 per couple) gives you the key to the front door of quaint little cabins scattered all over Norway — no lie, the same key opens every door.
-All you have to do is reserve your cabin, pay a nominal fee (ours was about $150 for two nights), chop wood to replace what you used, and tidy up when you’re done.
+All you have to do is reserve your cabin, pay a nominal fee (the cost for our group of six was about $150 for two nights), chop wood to replace what you use, and tidy up when you’re done.

-Our hytte weekend began on Friday night, with two other couples from work renting a car to carry all our provisions, plus their baby gear.
+Our hytte weekend began on Friday night after work.
+Two other couples from our job site rented a car to carry everyone’s provisions, plus their baby gear.
 Matthew and I, however, elected to take the bus and then hike the rest of the way from the main road.
 In reality, we left work so late that, already exhausted and not wishing to undertake a three-hour hike in complete darkness, we wimped out and took a taxi as close as we could get to the cabin.

 The cab ride itself proved to be an adventure, as Google maps didn’t acknowledge the small rural roads we needed to take.
-The poor driver, who spoke little English, was so frustrated with our crappy navigation that I think we were a hair’s breadth from being dumped on the roadside.
+Our driver, who spoke little English, was so frustrated with our crappy navigation using old-school paper maps that I think we were a hair’s breadth from being dumped on the roadside.
 Finally we spotted a wooden DNT sign pointing to “Øversaga” (our cabin’s name — they all have names), so we jumped out, strapped on our packs and headlamps, and took off down the darkening trail.

 An hour later, hopelessly lost, we admitted defeat, backtracked to the dirt road, and followed it for another hour to the cabin.
 Our timing was impeccable, though, as we showed up just as our travel companions pulled the ribs off the fire.
 We quickly parked ourselves on the picnic bench and dined in style by candlelight, enjoying some fabulous dishes prepared by the actual chef in our group.
 It’s amazing the delicacies that can be cooked up over an open flame.